E pluribus unum: Origin

 The 13-letter motto was suggested in 1776 by Pierre Eugene du Simitiere to the committee responsible for developing the seal.
 At the time of the American Revolution, the phrase appeared regularly on the title page of the London-based Gentleman's Magazine, founded in 1731, which collected articles from many sources into one periodical.
 This usage in turn can be traced back to the London-based Huguenot Peter Anthony Motteux, who had employed the adage for his The Gentleman's Journal, or the Monthly Miscellany (1692–1694).
 The phrase is similar to a Latin translation of a variation of Heraclitus's tenth fragment, "The one is made up of all things, and all things issue from the one" (ἐκ πάντων ἓν καὶ ἐξ ἑνὸς πάντα).
 A variant of the phrase was used in "Moretum", a poem belonging to the Appendix Virgiliana, describing (on the surface at least) the making of moretum, a kind of herb and cheese spread related to modern pesto.
 In the poem text, color est e pluribus unus describes the blending of colors into one.
 St Augustine used a variant of the phrase, ex pluribus unum facere (make one out of many), in his Confessions.
-But it seems more likely that the phrase refers to Cicero's paraphrase of Pythagoras in his De Officiis, as part of his discussion of basic family and social bonds as the origin of societies and states, "When each person loves the other as much as himself, it makes one out of many (unum fiat ex pluribus), as Pythagoras wishes things to be in friendship."
+Cicero would use a variant of the phrase in a paraphrase of Pythagoras in his De Officiis, as part of his discussion of basic family and social bonds as the origin of societies, stating "When each person loves the other as much as himself, it makes one out of many (unum fiat ex pluribus), as Pythagoras wishes things to be in friendship."

 While Annuit cœptis and Novus ordo seclorum appear on the reverse side of the Great Seal, E pluribus unum appears on the obverse side of the seal (designed by Charles Thomson), the image of which is used as the national emblem of the United States, and appears on official documents such as passports.
 It also appears on the seal of the president, the vice president, the United States Congress, the United States House of Representatives, the United States Senate, and the United States Supreme Court.